 Speaking of the head, it doesn’t seem as large anymore, due to the continued growth of the arms and legs; your baby is looking more and more normal.

 Adipose tissue develops and helps to regulate the body temperature, and vernix, which is a protective cover, develops over the baby’s skin.

 The little skeleton transforms from cartilage to bone, although the bones remain flexible to allow for passage through the birth canal.
 If your baby is a boy, he will form prostate glands during this 17th week.

 Pregnancy Week 17 Tips

-Some women begin to see rashes and new allergies form.
+- Some women begin to see rashes form and develop new allergies.
 If you are plagued by these symptoms, don’t hesitate to talk to your healthcare provider about a possible solution.

 - Be careful of over-the-counter medications.
 Ask your healthcare provider which ones are safe.

 - If you’re experiencing cramps or discomfort, try changing sitting, standing, or sleeping positions more often.